IObundle/iob-soc/README.md

 To configure IOb-SoC the following parameters are availble:

-FIRM_ADDR_W: log2 size of user program and data space, from 1st intruction at at address 0 to the stack end at address 2<sup>FIRM_ADDR_W</sup>-1
+FIRM_ADDR_W: log2 size of user program and data space, from 1st instruction at address 0 to the stack end at address 2<sup>FIRM_ADDR_W</sup>-1

 SRAM_ADDR_W: log2 size of SRAM, addresses from 0 to 2<sup>SRAM_ADDR_W</sup>-1